There are 45 ways to utter the word Dad in various languages.

 No matter what you call your dad, but showing him the respect and love for all that he has done for you will speak a thousand words.

-A Mom and a Dad are the pre-requisites for life for all human beings.
-There are most who are fortunate to get their love and attention, and there are some, who don't.
+A Mom and a Dad are the prerequisites for life for all human beings.
+Most are fortunate to get their love and attention, and some don't.

-A Dad is supposed to be the bread earner of the family, and he always takes on the responsibility for keeping his family safe and happy.
-He is expected to be the IRON-MAN of his family and the children dote on him.
+A Dad is supposed to be the family's bread earner, and he always takes on the responsibility of keeping his family safe and happy.
+He is expected to be the IRON-MAN of his family, and the children dote on him.
 He is never supposed to cry, and he can withstand all the extreme calamities of the universe.
 Children love him, and they want to be like him in the future to come.
 Most children take up the profession of their Dads since they adore all that he does.
 Such is the wonder of a Papa.

-Adios and farewell Papa, You will be dearly missed, and I am so proud to be your daughter!
+Adios and farewell, Papa, You will be dearly missed.
+Until I see you again, I am proud to be your daughter!